Abasz/ESPRowingMonitor/docs/settings.md

 Only relevant if STROKE_DETECTION_TYPE is either BOTH or SLOPE

+#### MINIMUM_RECOVERY_TIME

+This is the minimum time that is required to stay in the recovery phase, if change would be triggered within this period it is ignored.
+This should generally mean that this is the minimum time before drive phase can start within the stroke.
+This setting corresponds to ORM's `minimumRecoveryTime` (please see [here](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#minimumdrivetime-and-minimumrecoverytime)).

-#### STROKE_DEBOUNCE_TIME
+#### MINIMUM_DRIVE_TIME

-This is the minimum time that is required to stay in a phase of the cycle (drive or recovery) if change would be triggered within this period it is ignored.
-This should generally mean that this is the minimum time between strokes.
-This setting corresponds to ORM's `minimumDriveTime` and `minimumRecoveryTime` (please see [here](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#minimumdrivetime-and-minimumrecoverytime)) but having only one setting for both.
+This is the minimum time that is required to stay in the drive phase, if change would be triggered within this period it is ignored.
+This should generally mean that this is the minimum time before recovery phase can start within the strokes.
+This setting corresponds to ORM's `minimumDriveTime` (please see [here](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#minimumdrivetime-and-minimumrecoverytime)).

 ## Calibration